Last Updated on May 25, 2021 by Ben Lesser

 A Treatment Program for Treating Mental Health Problems and Addiction

 A rehabilitation center by dual diagnosis with the means to provide adequate care.
 The best option for long-term recovery is one that addresses both issues.
 Specific research evidence indicates that people who already tend towards anxiety and anxious thoughts are more likely to experience marijuana-related paranoia and fear when they use cannabis.
-This condition probably could overtake a person to the point where the person will find it challenging to communicate with others.
+Paranoia probably could get to a point where a person will find it challenging to communicate with other people because of this condition.
 Individuals can avoid speaking with friends, work, or even leave the house.
-A therapist may assist the individual in exploring these emotions and any possible contributing factors.
+Therapists can help the individual explore these emotions and the possible causes of paranoia.

 Since hysteria may be a symptom of severe psychiatric illnesses such as schizophrenia, Something other than a few fleeting, slight paranoid feelings should be discussed with a healthcare provider.